Single trip travel insurance

 If you’re planning a staycation in the UK, you won’t have to worry about medical cover as you’ll be able to receive treatment from the NHS.

 However, travel insurance could cover your costs if you need to cancel your holiday or if anything happens to your baggage.
-UK travel insurance plans often have minimum stay requirements, so make sure you check this before buying a policy.
+UK travel insurance plans often have minimum stay requirements (typically 2 or 3 nights), so make sure you check this before buying a policy.

 What are my other travel insurance options?

-If you travel frequently throughout the year, an annual travel insurance policy (also known as a multi-trip insurance) might be a cheaper option than a single policy for every trip.
+If you travel frequently throughout the year, an annual travel insurance policy might be a cheaper option than taking out a new single travel policy for every trip.
+Annual policies are sometimes called multi-trip insurance.

-If you take just one family holiday a year, single trip family travel insurance could offer great value.
+If you take just one family holiday a year, single trip family travel insurance for a single trip could offer great value.
 The whole family are covered under one policy, and some providers even cover the kids for free.